imadkalboneh/Restaurant/README.md

 Once installed, you'll need to run MySQL.
 To do so, launch it to open up a panel.
 Click on the <i>Start</i> button that lines up with <i>MySQL</i>, then click on <i>Shell</i> on the right side.
 Once the colsole opens up, type this command to use MySQL as root.<br><br>
 <i>mysql -u root</i><br><br>

-The name used here is MariaDb but it works exactly the same otherwise.
+NOTE: The name used here is MariaDb but it works exactly the same otherwise. <br><br>

+To setup all the tables as I have them, open up the <i>Demo1 plans.txt</i> file, and copy/paste all the commands you see there in the <i>db setup</i> section.
 <h2>Python</h2>
 I've used version 3.5.7 to write the script used here in the WebContent/refs folder.
 If it works in a later version you've already installed, cheers!
 If not, go to <a href='https://www.python.org/downloads/'>this link</a> and look for v3.5.7 and follow the installation process. <br><br>NOTE: add python to your environment variables.
 It'll allow you to use the <i>python</i> command in your command line!